Mvin8/Urbanomy/README.rst

 - `examples/investment_metrics.ipynb <examples/investment_metrics.ipynb>`_ – investment attractiveness dashboard.
 - `examples/socio_economic_indicators.ipynb <examples/socio_economic_indicators.ipynb>`_ – socio-economic reporting.

+All notebooks rely on sample assets committed to ``examples/data`` (GeoJSON blocks, accessibility matrices, CatBoost weights, and prepared pickle files).
+When running the notebooks from another working directory, point the loaders to that folder or provide equivalent datasets in the same structure.

 Documentation
 -------------
 The latest documentation is published automatically from ``main``: